Do you find yourself coughing and sniffling a lot in the colder months? This may be because of the low humidity in the air.

 Built-In Humidistat

-The featured digital humidistat automatically keeps the humidity at your desired level without any manual input.
+The featured digital humidistat automatically keeps the humidity at your desired level without manual input.
 It’ll automatically turn off when it’s reached the desired level, which you can set through the easy-to-use control settings.

 Easy Clean-Up

-This humidifier doesn’t have many moving parts — you won’t find any belts, pulleys or wheels.
+This humidifier doesn’t have many moving parts — you won’t find any belts, pulleys, or wheels.
 This makes for easy cleanup, with the bonus of an evaporative wick that effectively traps mineral deposits.

-Multiple Fan Settings
+Four Fan Settings

 Filter Replacements

-Additional Specs
+Product Specs

 Type | Fan-powered |